Does Stopping Smoking Really Take Willpower? Absolutely Not!

 It’s the same with smoking – If you believe there is some genuine pleasure in smoking – when you quit you will feel deprived.

-However when you understand the true nature of nicotine addiction and realise that smoking actually impedes relaxation and concentration and increases boredom and stress, then the decision to stop smoking becomes a very easy one and requires no willpower.
+However when you understand the true nature of nicotine addiction and realise that smoking actually impedes relaxation and concentration and increases boredom and stress, then the decision to quit smoking becomes a very easy one and requires no willpower.

 When you have decided you no longer wish to do something, it takes no willpower not to do it!